The course will take place in week 4 of Trinity term 2023, Monday 15th May - Friday 19th May, 2023.

 - Ethics and responsible innovations: Value-Sensitive Design

-The course takes palce over one week course incorporates seminar style teaching, interactive group work, and a real-world mini-research project at the end of the course.
+The course takes place over one week course incorporates seminar style teaching, interactive group work, and a real-world mini-research project at the end of the course.
 Ther are 12 lectures and 12 tutorials

-The material from the lectures and classes will be assessed by take-home examination consisting of a real world case study report and a piece of group work and presentation at the end of the course.
-The group work will be released at 5pm Thursday and the assignment will be released on Friday midday.
+The material from the lectures and classes will be assessed by a take-home examination consisting of a real world case study report and a piece of group work and presentation at the end of the course on Friday.
+The group work will be released at 5pm Thursday and the take-home assignment will be released on Friday midday.